 Use backtesting to estimate the performance of your forecast model.

 When you create a forecast model, a backtest is automatically generated based on a subset of historical data (actuals).
-Note that:
+You can turn on the Write backtest results to Anaplan switch so the backtest results go into your forecast results module.

 • The data withheld is equal to the length of the forecast horizon.

-• The trained forecast model automatically produces results for the period represented by the withheld data.
+• The trained forecast model automatically produces predictions for the period represented by the withheld data.

 • Backtesting supports the comparison of forecast against actuals.
-The accuracy metrics shown on the forecast model page derive from this comparison.
+The accuracy metrics derive from this comparison.

-You have 24 months worth of historical data and a 3-month forecast horizon.
+You have 12 months worth of historical data and a three month forecast horizon.

-• The model training process uses the first 21 months of historical data and predicts the remaining 3 months (these 3 months are held back as a comparison sample).
+• The model training process uses the first nine months of historical data.
+It then predicts the remaining three months.

-• Forecaster compares the forecast for the last 3 months with the actuals.
+• Forecaster compares the last three months' forecast with the actuals.
 This comparison results in accuracy metrics that estimate the performance of the forecast model.

-You can use backtest data and forecast model results to evaluate performance at the item level .
-The closer the forecasted values are to the actuals, the more accurate the model results are, and the better the estimated performance.
+You can import the backtest data to estimate performance at the item level.
+The closer the forecasted values are to the actuals, the better.